kevin-bruton/TradingAgents/README.md

     ```
 4. Open your web browser and go to `http://127.0.0.1:8000`.
 5. Enter a company symbol (e.g., `AAPL`) in the configuration form and click "Start Process" to begin the analysis.
+6. (Optional) If you have an open position, select Long/Short and enter existing stop-loss / take-profit so the final decision can include management guidance.

 ### Rendered Reports (Markdown Support)